-The deadline for APR submission is Friday, April 27, 2018.
+The deadline for APR submission is Tuesday, April 30, 2019.
 An electronic copy (Word document) should be sent as an email attachment to Randall Say in the Deans' Office.
-Please use the following naming convention: 19APR[unitname].doc.
+Please use the following naming convention: 20APR[unitname].doc.

 Additionally, we ask that you adhere to the following formatting guidelines:

 - Title APR at the top left corner of the first page as such: Department Name Annual Planning Report 2019-2020